 What’s more, the fitness industry is growing, not shrinking, and people are becoming increasingly aware of the need to remain fit the key element people are willing to pay for is the motivation and inspiration that you provide.
 Do your job well, and you’ll never be short of referrals from clients that you have helped.

 Reason #7 - You Get to Throw Your Shirt & Tie in the Bin!

 Are there many people out there that actually like wearing stuffy work clothes?
 Sure, there might be some, but most people would rather wear clothes they feel comfortable in and as a personal fitness coach, you get to do just that.
 Suit trousers, ties and pencil skirts are far from being comfortable for the average person, but you’ll get to wear the gear you want all of the time.

 Most days a t-shirt and a pair of shorts are all that’s required for a fitness trainer, as it’s what most of your clients will be wearing too.
 Join the growing number of fitness professionals in Australia, and you’ll be able to throw your office clothes in the bin for good!

 Get the Training You Need Online With OCA

-So, as you can see, there are many reasons why a career in fitness is a good move, as it provides flexibility, a rewarding day to day working life in an industry that’s growing all the time.
+So, as you can see, there are many reasons why a career in fitness is a good move, as it provides flexibility, rewarding day-to-day working life in an industry that’s growing all the time.
 What’s more, we haven’t even mentioned the fact that fitness trainers can earn upwards of $50k per year, so it’s perhaps not a surprise that it’s an increasingly popular career choice.

-There’s a wealth of opportunity out there in the burgeoning Australian fitness market but you need the skills to take advantage of it.
-Enrol with OCA today and you too could soon be enjoying a job that doesn’t feel like work.
-If you have any questions that you need answering before you sign up, please feel free to contact our friendly team of experts on 1300 611 404.
+There’s a wealth of opportunity out there in the burgeoning Australian fitness market, but you need the skills to take advantage of it.
+Enrol with OCA today, and you too could soon be enjoying a job that doesn’t feel like work.
+If you have any questions that you need answered before you sign up, please feel free to contact our friendly team of experts at 1300 611 404.